 Request a Donation

-Tucson Electric Power is dedicated to improving the community where we live, work and play through the strategic support of our community partners who have had the greatest impact on our areas of focus: community assistance, education and the environment.
+Tucson Electric Power is dedicated to improving the community where we live, work and play through the strategic support of community partners that have the greatest impact on our areas of focus: community assistance, education and the environment.

 The majority of our corporate giving is made to organizations whose work aligns with these priority areas.
 We typically give to our established community partners where TEP initiates the donation or to organizations supported by our employee volunteers.
 We encourage nonprofit groups to work together to stretch limited resources and avoid duplication of services.